 - team teaching in group seminars, involving research methodologies for practice-based research

-- feedback from staff during group feedback sessions, in which staff provide constructive criticism and analysis of your work
+- feedback from staff during group feedback sessions, in which staff provide constructive feedback and analysis of your work

 - staff-led group discussions arising out of your practical work presentations

 - individual tutorials that address your research concerns